conda-incubator/conda-store/docs/user_guide.md

-If you want to use a specific build (say one that was built in the past and is not the current environment) you can visit the specific build that you want in the ui and copy its docker registry tag name.
+If you want to use a specific build (say one that was built in the past and is not the current environment) you can visit the specific build that you want in the UI and copy its docker registry tag name.
 The tag name is a combination of `<specification-sha256>-<build date>-<build id>-<environment name>` that we will refer to as build key.
 An example would be